Clearway Energy Inc. (CWEN) – key numbers that make it a Strong Buy For Now

 Clearway Energy Inc. (NYSE: CWEN) is -4.58% lower on its value in year-to-date trading and has touched a low of $25.39 and a high of $39.75 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CWEN stock was last observed hovering at around $34.33 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $39.50 for the next 12 months.
-It is also 25.26% off the consensus price target high of $46.00 offered by 10 analysts, but current levels are 1.77% higher than the price target low of $35.00 for the same period.
+The CWEN stock was last observed hovering at around $34.33 in the last trading session, with the day’s gains setting it 0.05%.

 3 Tiny Stocks Primed to Explode